 So, what’s the big deal about Grado?
 Made in Brooklyn?
-Cool, I guess.
-But thy don’t look like anything special, and I was slightly disappointed by one of their cheap models.
-Too bright, I thought.
-Overrated.
-Then one day, I decided to listen to the Grado RS2e.
-And I realized, boy was I wrong.
+Too bright?
+Overrated?
+Well, don’t be so sure.
 This Grado model is unlike anything I’ve experienced in my headphone reviewing career.
 Let’s find out what’s so special about these open-backs in our Grado RS2e Headphones Review.

 Grado RS2e Headphones Review

 IN the BOX – Grado RS2e Headphones Review